 Introduction to Civil Litigation

-Types of Civil Litigation
+Role of a Civil Litigation Attorney

 Civil litigation encompasses a broad range of disputes, and litigators generally specialize in one or two specific practice areas.
 Several common areas include: